EYFS - Reception

 8:45am: Children and parents/carers arrive

-11am: Time to 'put things back where they belong', then story time
+11am: Time to 'put things back where they belong', then a daily Maths session whole class.

 11.30pm – 12:30pm: Lunch in the school hall followed by playtime in our outdoor area